Abdominal Compartment Syndrome

 Sedation with Neuromuscular Blockade

-• Rationale: both may reduce intra-abdominal pressure in patients who are dyssynchronous with the ventilator
+• Both may reduce intra-abdominal pressure in patients who are dyssynchronous with the ventilator

 Prokinetic Agents

-• Rationale: may be useful in patients with severe ileus
+• May be useful in patients with severe ileus

 Surgical Decompression